jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 * Black Bin Day (also known as grey bin) - For general/domestic waste collection.
 * Green Bin Day - Recycling collection.
-* Green Bin + Glass Box Day - Recycling and glass collection.
+* Green Bin + Glass Box Day - Recycling and glass box as a combined collection.
-* Glass Boxy Day - Glass collection only.
+* Glass Box Day - Glass collection only.
 * Garden Waste Collection - Extra garden waste collection service.

 When a collection day falls on a national holiday i.e. Bank holiday, the revised date is added as a single occurrence with (Changed Collection) in the title to denote this.

-The iCal calendars try to match the PDF document versions as closely as possible.
+The iCal calendar entries aim to replicate the original PDF document versions as closely as possible.

 All bin day events are set as "All day" events.
 Bin collections generally occur in the morning, but the time can vary.